 Decreasing the number of motor vehicle accidents can’t be accomplished by following the driving habits of only the safest drivers.
 Data collection that features the driving habits of every category of vehicle operator would need to be studied before making comprehensive changes to the current system.
 Insurance providers are hoping that premium discounts will be a desirable enough lure to attract more drivers to usage-based insurance programs.

-If you or a family member has been involved in a motor vehicle accident and you are struggling to find clarity, then please contact the attorneys at The Law Offices of Cohen and Jaffe, LLC, in Long Island, New York.
+If you or a family member has been involved in a motor vehicle accident and you are struggling to find clarity, then please contact the attorneys at Law Office of Cohen & Jaffe, LLP, in Long Island, New York.
 We work with clients to determine which legal support and solutions could assist you in your time of need.